Indian Island Police Struggle to Get Body of American

-Indian authorities were struggling Thursday to figure out how to recover the body of an American killed last week after wading ashore on an isolated island cut off from the modern world.
+Indian authorities were struggling Thursday to figure out how to recover the body of an American who was killed after wading ashore on an island cut off from the modern world.

 But even officials don't travel to North Sentinel, where people live as their ancestors did thousands of years ago, and where outsiders are seen with suspicion and attacked.

-Police are consulting anthropologists, tribal welfare experts, forest experts and scholars to figure out a way to recover the body, he said.
+Police are consulting anthropologists, tribal welfare experts and scholars to figure out a way to recover the body, he said.

-While visits to the island are forbidden, Chau paid fishermen last week to take him to the island.
-He used a kayak to paddle to shore, bringing gifts including a football and fish.
+While visits to the island are heavily restricted, Chau paid fishermen last week to take him near North Sentinel, using a kayak to paddle to shore and bringing gifts including a football and fish.

+It was "a foolish adventure,'' said P.C.
+Joshi, an anthropology professor at Delhi University who has studied the islands.
+"He invited that aggression.''

+Joshi noted that the visit not only risked Chau's life, but also the lives of islanders who have little resistance to many diseases.

+"They are not immune to anything.
+A simple thing like flu can kill them,'' he said.

-He interacted with some of the tribesmen — who survive by hunting, fishing and collecting wild plants and are known for attacking anyone who comes near with bows and arrows and spears — until they became angry and shot an arrow at him.
-The 26-year-old adventurer and Christian missionary then swam back to the fishermen’s boat waiting at a safe distance.
+On his first day Chau interacted with some tribesmen - who survive by hunting, fishing and collecting wild plants - until they became angry and shot an arrow at him.
+The 26-year-old self-styled adventurer and Christian missionary then swam back to the fishermen's boat waiting at a safe distance.

 That night, he wrote about his visit and left his notes with the fishermen.
 He returned to North Sentinel the next day, Nov.
 16.